dzulfiqarfr/jakpost-graphics/2021/2021-06-14-covid-takes-toll-wages/README.md

 The chart on real average net wage growth and unemployment rate:
 - used a more descriptive subtitle for the wage growth chart;
 - used fewer axis texts for both charts;
-- added a footnote to tell that wages are adjusted for inflation based on 2010 prices; and
+- added a footnote to tell that wages were adjusted for inflation based on 2010 prices; and
 - added minor visual improvements.

 The chart on real wage and gross value added growth by sector:
 - used a more descriptive subtitle;
 - used more concise axis titles;
 - used the full-year gross value added growth data for 2020, instead of quarterly data;
-- also added a footnote to tell that wages are adjusted for inflation based on 2010 prices; and
+- also added a footnote to tell that wages were adjusted for inflation based on 2010 prices; and
 - added minor visual improvements.

 The chart on nominal wages and minimum wages by province: